Spiritual talk #325

 SPIRITUAL AND PRACTICAL INSTRUCTIONS

-Unfaithful God, You have said through the mouth of Your prophet: " Call upon Me in the day of trouble; I will deliver you, and you will glorify Me." /Ps.
-49:15/ Deliver me also, Lord, from the sorrows that surround me, crush me and oppress me: deliver me from confusion and fear with which the devil attacks me, and give me faith that is not ashamed, love that is not hypocritical, and hope that is known.
+Non-deceitful God, You have said through the mouth of Your prophet: "And call upon Me in the day of trouble: I will deliver thee, and thou shalt glorify Me." /Ps.
+50:15 / Deliver me also, Lord, from the sorrows that surround me, crush me and oppress me: deliver me from confusion and fear with which the devil attacks me, and give me faith that is not ashamed, love that is not hypocritical, and hope that is known.
 Be careful (to always have this prayerful attitude ready in you).

 There is a (special evil) persecutor spirit, a kind of mental pharaoh , who persecutes our thoughts while reading the prayers.
 Therefore, we must be careful (not to be surprised when it appears and not to succumb to its attacks).
 And what can we say about the people of this world (do they even consider that there is such a reason for the distraction, the wandering of the mind, the idle fantasizing - just when sometimes they still settle on sound spiritual reflections?).